JoeyCorbett/hackrmap/README.md

 We also reflect on current roadmap tools and applications, and we all think that none of them (or some we might not know?) just suggests a very general approach, or give the big picture, which is not very satisfactory and confusing to some extent.
 Therefore, we decided to implement OpenAI Text Completion in our app together with React Flow to streamline a whole process of hacking, or creating a technical application varied in tech stacks, tracks, and ideas!
 We give suggestions based on your prompts with detailed tech stacks and give useful resources for reference.

+### Welcome page

+### Learn more page

+Take a look and get a tour of our project.

+### Input form

+Here, we ask question to input data for out GPT model.

+### Dashboard

+You can see the graph/ roadmap generated here.

+### Manage Project

+Your project will be saved here on submitting the input form with your roadmaps.
+You can delete it later.

+###
 ### What Tech Stacks are used?

 For this project, We use <strong>MERN Stack</strong>, in combination with <strong>CRUD</strong> operations to perform operations on data, and especially <strong>React Flow </strong> and <strong>OpenAI API</strong> to make the app better at data generation and data streamlining, thus bringing the best experience for developers - the hackers!